 After disembarking at the beach here, you will get to enjoy a swim or snorkel along the rocky shorelines, typically in the company of marine turtles.
 From here, the excursion will head off on a walk that gives you a great opportunity to see some of the Galapagos iconic species as they skitter about a landscape that consists of tuff-stone layers and lava flows.
 At low tide, marine iguanas can oftentimes be found grazing upon the algae beds nearby.
 We can also observe a colony of fur-sea lions.
 After the visit, the whole group will have some additional time for swimming and/or snorkeling.

 Day 3 - Rabida & Bartolome Islands

 Some groups here will opt to go for a fascinating dinghy ride along the shores while others may choose to disembark on Rabida Island’s mesmerizing, red-colored beach.
 The color of this beach is the result of the unusually high levels of iron that are found within its sand.
-The walk here will bring guests close to a colony of sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
+The walk here will bring guests close to a colony of Galapagos sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
 Not far from the beach here, a saltwater pond is occasionally seen hosting American flamingos.
 This is also a great place to take a dip and snorkel along the beach, thanks in large part to the unique combination of underwater species and aquatic terrain.
-As the Santa Cruz II sails to the next island from Rabida, we might even be lucky enough to spot dolphins!
+As the Santa Cruz II Galapagos Cruise sails to the next island from Rabida, we might even spot dolphins!